pshihn/emoji-slider/README.md

 **emoji:** The emoji character to use in the thumb of the slider.
 If not set, a circular thumb is used.

+**step:** The change in value when controlling the slider with keyboard e.g., *Right Arrow Key* will increate the value by 0.1.
+Default value of *step* is 0.1

 ## Styling
 The slider bar color be styles using CSS properties.
 For example,